Interpreting Context-Aware Human Preferences for Multi-Objective Robot Navigation: Related Work

 Jia~\etal~\cite{jia2023deep} proposed a learning-based approach that utilizes neural networks for object detection to recognize hazardous objects (e.g., elevators, glass doors, staircases) in indoor environments for safe navigation.
 Benisetty~\etal~\cite{banisetty2021deep} combine visual context classification and spatial human-configuration analysis to autonomously select socially appropriate navigation objectives across multiple interaction scenarios.
 However, these approaches are typically bound to their training data and do not generalize to other objects or contexts beyond.
 Here, current advances in foundational models can be used to help bridge this gap.
 The zero-shot capability of VLMs~\cite{han2025multimodal} enables robots to acquire environmental context without extensive task-specific training~\cite{sathyamoorthy2024convoi,narasimhan2025olivia}.
 In particular, Sathyamoorthy~\etal~\cite{sathyamoorthy2024convoi} use a VLM to classify the scene into differnt environmental types, such as indoor corridor or outdoor terrain, to directly inform the robot's navigation strategy.
 Similarly, Narasimhan~\etal~\cite{narasimhan2025olivia} utilize a VLM to distill social context generation into a more lightweight model to support faster inference and lifelong learning.
-Our work leverages this capability and extends it by also extracting and considering information about other aspects such as lighting conditions and relevant objects in the scene, which can be used to guide the robot’s navigation strategy.
+Our work leverages this capability and extends it by also extracting and considering information about other aspects such as lighting conditions and relevant objects in the scene influencing robot navigation.